Studio Opening Times:

-If you have any problems at any point of your piercing – new or old – you can:
+If you have any problems at any point with your piercing – new or old – you can:

-Come in and have a chat with us.
-We can fit jewellery for £1 and give you any advise for free!
+- Come in and have a chat with us.
+We can fit jewellery for a small fee and give you any advise for free!

-You can facebook message us.
-We get back to you fairly quick on facebook because we are stuck to it like the rest of the world!
+- You can Facebook message us.
+We’ll get back to you fairly quick on Facebook because we are stuck to it like the rest of the world!

 School/Work don’t like me wearing my piercing, is there anything I can do to make it more discreet?

 Tribal Voice would recommend that you buy a Retainer if you want to make your piercing more discreet.

 A Retainer is plastic see-through piece which works well and is available in all forms i.e. Barbell, Labret etc.